Hawthorn Hill, Berkshire

 Hawthorn Hill is a hamlet in Berkshire, England, within the civil parish of Warfield.
 The settlement lies at the junction of the A3095 and A330 roads, and is approximately 3 mi north of Bracknell.
-Hawthorn Hill Racecourse was situated where Birds Hill Racecourse is today at the end of the Drift Road.
+Hawthorn Hill Racecourse was situated where Bird Hills Golf Centre is today, at the end of the Drift Road.
 It was built on a farm owned by Sir Robert Wilmot.
 National Hunt meetings started in 1888 and stopped in 1913.
 They began again in 1921, and were quite a social event during the Jazz Age.
 They finally ended in 1939.